 2020 Moose hunt United States

-This is a 13 day trip, with 11 full days of hunting, September 5th – 16th.
+This is a 12 day trip, with 10 full days of hunting, September 5th – 16th.
 On top of the large moose in our exclusive area, wolf and wolverine harvest are at NO charge as long as the required permits through the Alaska Department of Fish and Game are purchased prior to the hunt and the seasons are open.
-Hunt options: We have two options for moose hunting.
-There is a BASE CAMP option located in a prime glassing spot overlooking meadows, lakes and ponds.
-Then there is a FLOAT TRIP option, where you will be dropped at a headwater lake in the preserve and floating 55-60 miles of preserve, picking up and moving camp when needed to gain new outlooks to find pre-rutting bulls.
+Hunt options: We have a base camp/spike camp option for moose hunting.
+Our camps are all accessed via bush plane on wheels or floats, located in a prime glassing spot overlooking meadows, lakes and ponds.
 Hunters should fly into Anchorage on September 3rd and to King Salmon the morning of September 4th.
 Transportation into the field will occur on September 5th for the start legal hunting on September 6th.
 Transportation out of the field will be on September 16th, or before if animal is harvested.
 All weather depending.
 Commercial flights from King Salmon to Anchorage should be scheduled with a refundable ticket for the morning of September 18th.
 All guides have CPR and First Aid training and advanced courses in medical training (example – wilderness first responder or wilderness first aid).
 All guides will have and carry with them into the field each day: satellite phones, personal locator beacons, and GPS to provide a very safe hunt.
 Lodging in the field: One 10 x 10 sleep tent and a 8 x 8 cook tent will be used(or similar).
 Tents will be of the highest quality and include Alaska Tent and Tarp Arctic Ovens, Bombshelter tents, Cabela’s Outfitter tents or a combination.
 Meals will consist of fresh cooked and freeze dried meals.
 Modifications can be made upon request.